-The operating mode determines how the monitor reacts to the current load.
+The operating mode determines how the monitor reacts to the load.

 - Run mode is used for production.
 All setpoint alarms are active in Run mode. - Setup mode is used for die setup.
 Only capacity limits are active in Setup mode. - Learn mode is used to teach the monitor new alarm setpoints.
-After the unit is placed in Learn mode, the next 8 strokes are used to generate a new benchmark and new high and low setpoints.
+After the unit is placed in Learn mode, the next cycle through the stations is used to generate a new benchmark and new high and low setpoints.
 The monitor then switches to Run mode to continue production.